 To make the most of any homeschool outing, spend some time ahead of your excursion to research directions, admission costs, hours of operation, and whether or not food is available nearby.
 Also, bring along plenty of fun and educational activities to keep students occupied on long car rides.

 To help you locate fun things to do in Massachusetts, we’ve organized your field trip ideas by geographical area.
 Plan out each of your learning adventures on this printable map of Massachusetts from Time4Learning.
 Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.
-Plus, as a bonus, we’ve even included a free download of Time4Learning lesson plans that might be the perfect supplement for each trip [at end of article]!
+Plus, as a bonus, we’ve even included a free download of Time4Learning lesson tie-ins that might be the perfect supplement for each trip [at end of article]!

 Home education is not the same in every state.
 Make sure you’re getting the information you need to start homeschooling in the Bay State.